anais-f/42Squad/README.md

-# ft_affreuses_fouines
+# ft_42Friends

-Discord bot for the awful weasels.
+ft_42Friends is a Discord bot for real-time monitoring of 42 school students' campus presence.
+It tracks intranet logins and logouts, displaying live status updates directly within your Discord channels, making it easy to see who is on campus at a glance.

 ## Features
 - Track login activity of 42 school students
 - Display tracking information in a Discord embed
+- You can track up to 24 logins per channel
 - Add or remove channels for tracking
 - Add or remove login IDs to track
 - Edit and update tracking messages
 - Provide simple slash commands for server management
 - Search and display an embed about a specific user
-- You can track up to 24 logins per channel

 ## How to Use
 Invite the bot to your server using the following link: